 Sudo

-There are other times you cannot switch to a user’s shell; for example, you have logged in as a standard user with the ability to sudo as a privileged user.
-This is also supported through ExpectShell’s sudo methods.
-In the case of these methods, a ShellProcess is returned as it is expected in the context of the current session.
+There are other times you cannot switch to a users shell, for example, you have logged in as a standard user with the ability to sudo as a privileged user.
+This is also supported through the ExpectShell's sudo methods.
+In the case of these methods, a ShellProcess is returned as it is exected in the context of the current session.

-It’s important to note that these methods do not prepend the sudo command; you must supply the exact command, including sudo and its arguments.
+It's important to note here, that the methods to do prepend sudo command, you have to supply the exact command including sudo and its arguments.